Skip to main content

 Practical, forward-looking, relevant

-Even before I knew what I was going to study, I already had a pretty clear idea of what would follow my degree: a traineeship in a large media company and then - ideally - a job as an editor.
+Before it was even clear what I was going to study, I already had a pretty clear idea of what I wanted to do after my degree: a traineeship in a large media company and then - ideally - a job as an editor.

-Before the start of studies, a four-week pre-study internship in one of the central media fields (in particular press, broadcasting, film, advertising, public relations, cultural work, online editing, web and software development, social media, library, archive) must be completed by September 30 at the latest for studies in the extended major or the major.
-Please also review the additional information on pre-study internships.
+Before the start of studies, a four-week pre-study internship in one of the central media areas (in particular press, broadcasting, film, advertising, public relations, cultural work, online editing, web and software development, social media, library, or archives) must be completed by 30 September at the latest for studies in the extended core subject and in the core subject.
+Please note the additional information on pre-study internships.

-If you do not have a German university entrance qualification (Abitur), but have achieved the entrance qualification for universities of applied sciences or are a mid-career applicant, please read the additional information about the application process here.
+If you do not have a German Abitur, but do have the entrance qualification for universities of applied sciences, or are already in the middle of your professional life, please find out more

-In the Bachelor's degree program at the Faculty of Arts and Humanities, you can combine different subjects in a variety of ways.
+In the bachelor's degree program of the Faculty of Arts and Humanities, you can combine different subjects in a variety of ways.
 The B.A.
-Media Studies can be studied as an extended core subject, core subject and supplementary subject.
+Media Studies can be studied as an extended core subject, a core subject, or as a supplementary subject.

 Overview of models and possible combinations